 - A qualified Scout Adventurous Activity Guide (Caving) and who, in each case, is a current member or associate of the Australian Speleological Federation.

-Minimum of 1 experienced Caving Guide for every 5 Participants.
+Minimum of one experienced Caving Guide for every five participants.

 State Leader – Caving